chetansinghsajwan/notes/git/concepts/ref.md

-# References
+# Reference

-References are simple names that point to a commit.
+A reference is a simple name that points to a commit.

-These names make it easy for us humans to remember a commit by a name instead of its hash.
+This name makes it easy for us humans to remember a commit by a name instead of its hash.

 These references are stored inside `.git/refs/` directory as files.
 Each file stores only the hash of the commit.